BUSM Historical Timeline

 Combined MD-PhD program began.

 MMEDIC Program started.
-Modular Medical Integrated Curriculum allows limited number of qualified undergrad students who have completed 2 years of study to start integrating medical and liberal arts courses at BUSM.
+Modular Medical Integrated Curriculum allows limited number of qualified undergrad students who have completed two years of study to start integrating medical and liberal arts courses at BUSM.

-Center for Sexual Medicine established - the oldest one of its kind in the U.S.
+Center for Sexual Medicine established - the first of its kind in the U.S.